-This type of tissue is present at the apex of the root, stem or branches.
+This type of tissue is present at the apex of the root, stem, or branches.
 These organs increase in length by the division of apical meristematic.
+Or,

 The apical meristem lies at the apex of the stern and the root of vascular plants.
 Very often they are also found at the apices of the leaves.
 Due to the activity of these meristerns, the organs increase in length.
 The initiation of growth takes place by one or more calls situated at the tip of the organ.

 The meristematic tissue remarking in between two permanent tissues is known as intercalary meristem.
 The intercalary meristems are merely portions of apical meristems that have become separated from the apex during development by layers of more mature or permanent